Filet Mignon In Puff Pastry - Does It Get Any Better?

 This Beef Wellington recipe has become a tradition in our house.
-We prepare it every couple of years for Christmas and made it again this year.
-If I’m lucky, we will have it next year and the year after that.
+We prepared it every couple of years for Christmas and made it again this year.
+If I’m lucky, we will have it next year and the year after.

-My wife originally found a recipe in Fine Cooking, one of my favorite cooking magazines, that we adapted over the years but not by much.
-In my opinion, it can be considered a perfect meal.
+My wife initially found a recipe in Fine Cooking, one of my favorite cooking magazines, that we adapted over the years but not by much.
+But, in my opinion, it can be considered a perfect meal.
 My hats off to Ris Lacoste, the author of the original recipe we worked with.

-I was fortunate to eat at many great restaurants in New York City way back when I was working on Wall Street, but when my wife serves this dish at Christmas, it stands up to anything I've eaten in any restaurant.
+I was fortunate to eat at many great restaurants in New York City while working on Wall Street, but when my wife serves this dish at Christmas, it stands up to anything I've eaten in any restaurant.
 It is that good.

-The combination of flavors from the mushrooms, onions, spinach and blue cheese is mouth-watering.
-The puff pastry absorbs any of the juices that are released while cooking but they don't get soggy.
-My daughters aren't big fans of blue cheese but they still enjoy these steaks.
+The combination of mushrooms, onions, spinach, and blue cheese flavors is mouth-watering.
+The puff pastry absorbs any of the juices released while cooking but doesn't get soggy.
+My daughters aren't big fans of blue cheese, but they still enjoy these steaks.

 And what makes this recipe even better is you can make it as far ahead as you want because you freeze the individual Beef Wellingtons before you cook them. - What a concept!

-And if you prepare 6 individual Wellingtons as this recipe calls for and you are only serving 4, you will have in your freezer the best TV dinners of your life.
+And if you prepare six individual Wellingtons as this recipe calls for and are only serving 4, you will have the best TV dinners of your life in your freezer.

-There are a lot of steps involved in preparing this recipe, and my wife suggests doing the prepping the day before so there is plenty of time to freeze the individual packets sufficiently before cooking.
-You are not making a simple roast beef but nothing is too complicated for the average home cook.
+There are a lot of steps involved in preparing this recipe, and my wife suggests prepping the day before so there is plenty of time to freeze the individual packets sufficiently before cooking.
+You are not making a simple roast beef, but nothing is too complicated for the average home cook.

-Make sure you have all the ingredients and have them prepped and ready to go (mis en place) before you get started with the assembly line technique of putting them together.
+Make sure you have all the ingredients prepped and ready to go (mise en place) before you start with the assembly line technique of putting them together.

-As far as freezing, I was a little skeptical when my wife showed me the article.
-I thought why would you take a fresh cut of meat and freeze it.
-But this step is essential to keeping the packets from getting soggy, so don't skip it!
+Regarding freezing, I was a little skeptical when my wife showed me the article.
+I thought, why would you take a fresh cut of meat and freeze it?
+But this step is essential to keep the packets from getting soggy, so don't skip it!

 A Couple of Changes

-My wife finds that too cumbersome in terms of handling the dough and having to defrost it twice, so we rolled out the dough and assembled without freezing midway.
-The only trick to this is, you have to work quickly so the dough doesn't dry out.
+My wife finds that too cumbersome to handle the dough and to defrost it twice, so we rolled out the dough and assembled it without freezing midway.
+The only trick to this is you have to work quickly so the dough doesn't dry out.

-The recipe calls for portobella mushrooms, but this year we substituted baby bella's because we had a couple of pounds on hand.
-And in the past, we have substituted dried herbs; however this year we did have fresh thyme and rosemary on hand from our garden so we used that.
+The recipe calls for portobello mushrooms, but this year we substituted baby bella's because we had a couple of pounds on hand.
+And in the past, we have substituted dried herbs; however, this year, we did have fresh thyme and rosemary on hand from our garden so we used that.

 Buying the Steak for Beef Wellington

-Wherever I live, I always try to get to know a local butcher and fishmonger especially in the local supermarket where we shop.
-I highly recommend you start up a conversation with the person behind the counter and let them know you are interested in what you are purchasing.
-Not only is it a great way to learn about these ingredients, you will get great individual attention when you need special cuts.
+Wherever I live, I always try to get to know a local butcher and fishmonger, especially in the local supermarket where we shop.
+I recommend you start a conversation with the person behind the counter and let them know you are interested in what you are purchasing.
+It is a great way to learn about these ingredients, but you will also get great individual attention when you need special cuts.

 When shopping for this dish, I purchased a whole beef tenderloin and asked the butcher to trim and cut individual steaks.
-Not only is it cheaper than buying individual steaks, you can request the exact size of the cut and where the cut is from.
+It is cheaper than buying individual steaks, but you can also request the exact size of the cut and where it is from.

-You can also buy whole beef tenderloins stripped (most of the fat and sinew trimmed off) at you local box store like Costco.
+You can also buy whole beef tenderloins stripped (most of the fat and sinew trimmed off) at your local box store like Costco.
 I'm now seeing them sold in supermarkets at great prices.

-For this dish, I wanted 6 portions of beef tenderloin approximately 6 oz. each and all from the center of the tenderloin.
-This way they are all be about the same size and will cook evenly.
+I wanted six portions of beef tenderloin for this dish, approximately six oz. each and all from the center of the tenderloin.
+This way they are all about the same size and will cook evenly.

 Make sense?
-The two ends were cut into more steaks that I freeze to grill another day.
+The two ends were cut into more steaks that I froze to grill another day.

-The hardest part of this recipe for most home cooks will be working with the puff pastry and that’s because most of us are not accustomed to working with it.
-Don’t let it intimidate you.
-Just take your time and follow the instructions on how to handle.
+The hardest part of this recipe for most home cooks will be working with the puff pastry, and that’s because most of us are not accustomed to working with it.
+But don’t let it intimidate you.
+Just take your time and follow the instructions on how to handle it.

 A Little Beef Wellington History